paithiov909/audubon/cran-comments.md

-# audubon 0.6.1
+# audubon 0.6.2

-This release includes internal refactoring, removal of deprecated features, and the addition of small user-facing utilities for Japanese text handling.
+This is a patch release to address addtional issues on CRAN.
 There are currently no downstream dependencies for this package.